casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 One of:

-* `InvocableEntity` The hex-encoded entity address indetifying the invocable entity.
+* `InvocableEntity` The hex-encoded entity address identifying the invocable entity.

 * `InvocableEntityAlias` The alias identifying the invocable entity.